 ALMA BECCARELLI - LUNGHEZZA D’OMBRA

-Alma Beccarelli
+AUTHORAlma Beccarelli

 Lunghezza d’ombra is the intimate female journey in which the desire for motherhood clashes with the awareness of having a rare genetic disease.
 The painful awareness of having a transmissible disease becomes a reason for confrontation and reconciliation with one's original self, a point of suture with one's feminine identity.